 Why you need to get your lighting company an up-to-date schedule.

 Lighting equipment can sometimes take longer than anything else to set up.
 Lighting companies have a pretty good idea of how long a service will take based on past experience.
 They use this information to get the most out of their equipment and crew during a somewhat lopsided work week.
 Corporate events and meetings often happen during the week.
 However, a large majority of events take place on the weekends.
 Lighting companies service all types of events year-round, but most event companies see a huge boost in activity during the fall season.
 This leaves them with a large amount of events, all happening at once.
-Because of this, event companies stick to pretty strict schedules that can get pretty tight.
+Because of this, event companies keep schedules that can be very tight.
 It is important to update all of your vendors with any schedule changes, to prevent any issues.

 3. Event Type/Theme